mkrd/statica/README.md

 1. **Lightweight**: Statica has zero dependencies, making it ideal for projects where minimizing external dependencies is a priority.
 2. **Performance**: For use cases where performance is critical.
 Pydantic needs `3x` more memory than Statica for the same models.
 3. **Ease of Use**: With its simple, Pythonic design, Statica is intuitive for developers already familiar with Python's `dataclasses` and type hinting.
 It avoids much of the magic and complexity of Pydantic.
-4. **Customizable Validation**: Statica allows fine-grained control over type and constraint validation through customizable field descriptors (`Field`) and error classes.
+4. **Customizable**: Statica allows fine-grained control over type and constraint validation through customizable fields and error classes.

 Features